+91-9414307023

 Maharashtra

-In Maharashtra, Akshaya Tritiya is one of the “Three and a Half Auspicious Days” (*Sadetin Muhurtas*) in the Marathi calendar.
-People start new ventures, buy houses, and women purchase gold.
-Traditional foods like puran poli and aamras are prepared.
+In Maharashtra, people recognize Akshaya Tritiya as one of the “Three and a Half Auspicious Days” (Sadetin Muhurtas).
+Families begin new ventures, purchase property, and buy gold.
+Homes fill with traditional dishes such as puran poli and aamras.

 Odisha

-In Odisha, Akshaya Tritiya marks the beginning of the agricultural season.
-The ritual of *Akhi Muthi Anukula*-the ceremonial sowing of seeds-takes place, with farmers offering seeds to Goddess Lakshmi and praying for a good harvest.
-The day is also observed as State-Level Farmers’ Day, honoring the agricultural community.
+In Odisha, Akshaya Tritiya signals the start of the agricultural season.
+Farmers perform Akhi Muthi Anukula, the ceremonial sowing of seeds, and seek Goddess Lakshmi’s blessings for a prosperous harvest.
+The state also observes the day as Farmers’ Day.

 Bengal and Odisha

-Shopkeepers in Bengal and Odisha celebrate Halkhata, opening new account books and distributing sweets to customers as a gesture of goodwill.
+Shopkeepers celebrate Halkhata by opening new account books and offering sweets to customers to strengthen goodwill and prosperity.

 Andhra Pradesh and Telangana